Ibrutinib: Economics

 Janssen Pharmaceutica and Pharmacyclics introduced a new single dose tablet formulation with a flat pricing structure in the first half of 2018 and discontinued the capsule formulation.
 This caused an outcry as it was perceived to triple the cost of the drug to the average patient.

 Janssen Pharmaceutica and Pharmacyclics have since reversed the decision to discontinue the capsule formulation with the drug currently available in both capsule and tablet forms.

 Ibrutinib was added to the Australian Pharmaceutical Benefits Scheme in 2018.

 Generic ibrutinib was added to the Indian Pharmaceutical Benefits Scheme in 2020.

+Imbruvica was named in 2023 as one of the first 10 drugs to be subjected to Medicare price negotiations under the Inflation Reduction Act.